 After tooth loss occurs, your next step should be finding a secure replacement.
 Nothing takes the place of one, two, or a whole row of missing teeth in the upper or lower jaw better than dental implants in Farmington.
 This is the most modern and advanced solution for restoring gaps in your smile that offers a laundry list of benefits.
 They’re a long-term solution that can make you feel confident smiling again.
 As truly the best option currently available in tooth replacement, Dr. James Cole highly recommends the treatment for eligible candidates.

 Dental implants are a comprehensive tooth replacement solution that rebuilds your tooth structure from the root up.
 Other options, like a fixed bridge or a traditional denture, only replace the part of the tooth you can see.
 But without the tooth’s root, the jawbone will not receive the blood flow and stimulation it needs to thrive.
-Patients who choose implant dentistry enjoy a stable tooth replacement and a healthier jawbone over time.
+Patients who choose implant dentistry enjoy a stable and strong tooth replacement and a healthier jawbone over time.

-Once the jaw is ready, the dental implants are surgically placed according to the specifics of your treatment plan.
-After placement, the gums are closed and healing begins.
-The dental implants grow together with the jawbone in the process known as osseointegration.
-Once each implant is sturdy, you return to our office for the placement of the abutment and, after another brief healing period, the final restoration of the dental implant(s).
+Once the jaw is ready, the dental implants are surgically placed according to the specifics of your treatment plan developed by Dr. Cole.
+After placement, the gums are closed and the healing begins.
+The dental implants grow together with the jawbone during a process called osseointegration.
+Once each implant is sturdy, you return to our office for the placement of the abutment and, after another brief healing period, your final, custom-crafted replacement teeth.